-In the Mexican territory the Christmas traditions are rooted through the centuries, some of them have a new Hispanic origin, which are preserved and have the peculiarity of having a colorful and folklore that gives identity to the holiday season.
+In the Mexican territory, the Christmas traditions are rooted through the centuries, some of them have a new Hispanic origin, which is preserved and have the peculiarity of having a colorful and folklore that gives identity to the holiday season.

 It is believed that the first clay birth was made in Naples, Italy at the end of the 15th century.
-In Mexico the tradition goes back as one more of the evangelizing models used by the missionaries who taught them to elaborate these figures and motives.
-At the present time there are diverse populations in Mexico that elaborate the, now little called, cribs, and among the characters that are made we can find from taqueros, postmen, globeros, etc, that enrich with imagination and identity the celebration of Christmas in Mexico.
+In Mexico, the tradition goes back as one more of the evangelizing models used by the missionaries who taught them to elaborate on these figures and motives.
+At present, there are diverse populations in Mexico that elaborate the, now little called, cribs, and among the characters that are made we can find from taqueros, postmen, globeros, etc, that enrich with imagination and identity the celebration of Christmas in Mexico.

-Advent is a custom of two thousand years ago, which was done to help the faithful, mostly dedicated to agriculture, the calendar of the Church, like that of Jews, Muslims and pagans was seasonal in those times, combining the dates, celebrations and rituals with the work of their believers.
+Advent is a custom of two thousand years ago, which was done to help the faithful, mostly dedicated to agriculture, the calendar of the Church, like that of Jews, Muslims and pagans were seasonal in those times, combining the dates, celebrations, and rituals with the work of their believers.

 The adornments to the Christmas tree, pretend that all the trees emerge and bear fruit when spring arrives, so having it inside the house, seeks to call all the wealth and abundance of the trees to the family.

 Las Posadas begins on December 16 with a series of rites as the litany where the path of the Virgin Mary walks up to the manger, where pilgrims carrying candles asking for shelter.
 Upon entering the host's house a piñata is broken, which can be made of clay or paper-mâché with seven peaks (the ones that mean the deadly sins) with a stick, which means the strength that God gives men to finish with the sin, all these singing songs.